The Most Famous American Ice Cream Brands and their Logos

 Dreyer's Logo

 Dreyer’s Grand Ice Cream Holdings has a rich history spanning nearly a century.
-Founded in 1928, the brand is firmly established in Oakland, California, where it remains.
+Founded in 1928, the brand remains firmly established in Oakland, California.
 In the decades since, thanks to parent company Nestlé, the delicious frozen treats have been distributed around the globe.

-A closer look at Dreyer’s visual style turns out to be an eye-catching logo designed as a banner.
+A closer look at Dreyer’s visual style reveals an eye-catching banner logo.
 The brand’s name is elegantly spread throughout, and an ice cream cone cleverly replaces the apostrophe in the word “Dreyer’s.”
-The choice of the bright yellow hue is not accidental: it reflects the joy and happiness their products bring consumers.
-It is complemented by a whimsical font that epitomizes the brand’s innovative spirit and commitment to creating delicious ice cream.
+The choice of the bright yellow hue is no accident: it reflects the joy and happiness their products bring to consumers.
+It is complemented by a whimsical font that embodies the brand’s innovative spirit and commitment to producing high-quality ice cream.

-The inscription “Scooping since 1928” evokes nostalgia and testifies to Dreyer’s unwavering legacy of ice cream making.
+The inscription “Scooping since 1928” evokes nostalgia and testifies to Dreyer’s unwavering legacy in ice cream-making.

 Häagen-Dazs